mohamedawnallah/ConnectMeHub/README.md

-# ConnectMeNow
+# ConnectMeHub

-ConnectMeNow is an open-source project designed exclusively for macOS users, simplifying Wi-Fi network management on this platform.
+ConnectMeHub is an open-source project designed exclusively for macOS users, simplifying Wi-Fi network management on this platform.
 It allows macOS users to seamlessly connect to specified Wi-Fi networks, ensuring a reliable and hassle-free network experience.

 ## Features